RobinPetit/WP/README.md

         _myInt(arg.getInt()),
         _myStr(arg.getStr())
     {
-        float var{0.5f};//Comment on same line if short enough for(std::size_t i{0}; i < _myStr.size(); ++i)
+        float var{0.5f};  // Comment on same line if short enough (with two spaces separating the code and the comment) for(std::size_t i{0}; i < _myStr.size(); ++i)
-            //But if the explanation comment is too long, write it on the previous line if(_myInt > 42)
+            // But if the explanation comment is too long, write it on the previous line if(_myInt > 42)
                 doSomething();
             else